ralphbean/threebean-blog/_posts/0047-floss-seminar-rundown.rst

    pybotwar fork.

    - Those instances dump their state into mongodb (or memcached, long story).
-   - Their javascript client polls the TG2 app for the game state and `voila
+   - Their javascript client polls the TG2 app for the game state and `voilà
      <http://webbot-qalthos.rhcloud.com>`_.

 They have (awesome) plans to: